shinokada/svelte-heros-v2/src/routes/+page.md

 ## Variation

 The default variation value is outline.
-Use the `variation` prop to change it to solid or mini.
+Use the `variation` prop to change it to solid, mini or micro.

 ```html
 <AcademicCap variation="solid" /> <AcademicCap variation="mini" />